Srinjay13/Srinjay13/README.md

 - 👋 Hey there, I’m Srinjay Saha !
 - 👀 I’m interested in Web Development & Java development.
-- 🌱 I’m currently learning Full Stack Development.
+- 🌱 I’m currently working using Spring Boot.
-- 💞️ I’m looking to collaborate on projects based on Web Development.
+- 💞️ I’m looking to learn new technologies to keep myself updated.
-- 📫 How to reach me - You can checkout me @Linkedin-Srinjay saha.
+- 📫 How to reach me - You can checkout me @Linkedin-Srinjay saha or reach out to me at srinjay.saha.career@gmail.com.
-- 😀 Do follow me on Linkedin and connect to have a talk about any idea.
-- 😎 Currently an intern at NRI Fintech.
+- 😎 Currently an Associate Software Engineer at NRI Fintech.

 <!---
 Srinjay13/Srinjay13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.